-After eating and/or releasing stored glucose into your bloodstream, your pancreas secretes insulin.
+After eating or releasing stored glucose into your bloodstream, your pancreas secretes insulin.
 Insulin helps transport glucose from your bloodstream into your cells, where a series of chemical reactions will turn that glucose into adenosine triphosphate, or ATP.

 ATP is THE energy/fuel source used by every cell in your body (except red blood cells) in order to function.
 This is why blood sugar that’s too low is life threatening!

 Conventional medicine diagnoses low blood sugar (hypoglycemia) when serum glucose levels are lower than 65 mg/dL.

 But looking through the lens of optimal health, a reading less than 80 mg/dL, along with other signs + symptoms (more on that shortly), is suggestive of functional hypoglycemia and a need to make some changes before things progress.

 I’ve talked about how blood sugar spikes lead to insulin resistance over time—which can cause a whole host of chronic health issues like elevated blood pressure and cholesterol, hormone imbalances, inflammation, difficulty detoxing, chronic immune system dysfunction, migraines, osteoporosis, arthritis, depression, adrenal dysfunction, and more!